debashisbiswas/bboard-proxy/README.md

 years](http://test.woodwind.org/clarinet/BBoard/list.html?f=1&t=917070343&a=2).
 I use the site extensively while studying clarinet repair.
-Many posts on the forum are gold mines with information that can't be found anywhere else on the internet, allow me to teach myself repair topics that I wouldn't be able to learn anywhere else.
+Many posts on the forum are gold mines with information that can't be found anywhere else on the internet, allowing me to teach myself repair topics that I wouldn't be able to learn anywhere else.

 Unfortunately, the original site is not well-suited for this sort of research.